mrcbax/combot/README.md

 The pipe `|` character is used to separate the trigger name from the trigger string, each line is a trigger.

-Two lists are spported, these are URI lists and User Agent lists.
+Two lists are supported, these are URI lists and User Agent lists.
 Trigger strings work best when they are a substring of the respective part of the log entry.
 For example:

 For a URI trigger use `phpunit` not `/test/phpunit/submit.php`.